OscarSavolainenDR/R2SALeads/README.md

 For local development, it uses a PostgreSQL database.
 Therefore you will need some local PostgreSQL database: I used `pgAdmin 4`: https://www.pgadmin.org/.

 ### Celery for asynchronous message queues
-You don't want to clog your backed with expensive computation, as I found was an issue with this app in processing a lot of the rela estate data.
+You don't want to clog your backed with expensive computation, which I found was an issue with this app in processing and serving a lot of the real estate data.
 To make it all work, I had to spin up Celery workers to handle the computationally heavy stuff and not freeze the backend.
 Celery is an open-source asynchronous task queue, and I can highly recommend it, it was easy to use and worked like a charm!

 ### We use Heroku dynos to host the backend in production
 For production, I found Heroku to be a really neat and easy solution, it's a PaaS aand makes deploying apps super easy.
 Heroku also has a built-in database that automatically gets swapped in for the local database, and it has a built-in REDIS broker.